suchimitha/Documentation-of-QBO-API/index.md

 ## BreadwinnerQBOAPI Methods
 The following are instance methods for <i>BreadwinnerQBOAPI</i>.
 - <b>Call()</b><br/>
-This is a global method which will return a list of Customers or Invoices in the form of [BreadwinnerAPI.ResponseObject]({{ site.baseurl }}{% link docs/response.md %}).
+This is a global method which will return a list of Customers or Invoices in the form of [BreadwinnerQBOAPI.ResponseObject]({{ site.baseurl }}{% link docs/response.md %}).
 It takes two parameters.

 > 1. <b>Action</b>: Used to define the type of action that needs to be performed.<br/>
 E.g : createContact, createVendor,… see [List of actions]({{ site.baseurl }}{% link docs/configuration.md %})